Chicago Medical School: Growth

 In 1967, the institution expanded into a university, the University of Health Sciences.
-The Chicago Medical School became just one of several constituent schools of the University (albeit the core and original foundation) in 1968 with the establishment of the School of Graduate and Postdoctoral Studies.
+The Chicago Medical School became just one of several constituent schools of the university (albeit the core and original foundation) in 1968 with the establishment of the School of Graduate and Postdoctoral Studies.
 A School of Related Health Sciences (later named the College of Health Professions) was added in 1970.
 From this point, the history of Chicago Medical School is inextricably intertwined with the history of the university as a whole.
 The university's name was changed to Finch University of Health Sciences in 1993, and in 2004 to Rosalind Franklin University of Medicine and Science.
 The university acquired the Dr. William M. Scholl College of Podiatric Medicine (coincidentally also founded in 1912) in 2001 and opened a College of Pharmacy in 2011.

 Accreditation

 The MD Program at Chicago Medical School is accredited by the Liaison Committee on Medical Education (LCME).
 Most recently, the school was awarded with the maximum eight-year accreditation term in March 2021.

-CMS had accreditation issues in 2004 and again in 2013, when it was placed on probation by the LCME for non-academic reasons.
+CMS had accreditation issues in 2004 and again in 2013, when it was placed on probation by the LCME.
 In February 2014, the LCME assessed the areas of concerns to have been brought into compliance.

 Community service

 Historically, students were required to perform community service at the Medical Clinic Free Dispensary and the Chicago Maternity Center.
-Today, students participate in many community service projects.
 In the view of former Dean Arthur J. Ross, III, "The current generation of students is the most altruistic, service-oriented generation ever to come through health care training- including generations older than me.
 It's the icing on the cake for them to study in a place that supports their service."